-(Editor’s note: This post was updated on 25 April 2019 with new information.)
+(Editor’s note: This post on rules for a working holiday visa was updated on 17 April 2023 with new information.)

 If you’re young, not a European Union citizen and want to travel the world, but lack funds for a long holiday, you might consider backpacking your way through Europe on a working holiday visa, earning money as you go.